Image-X-Institute/IntERAct/README.md

-# Combined system : 6 DoF Robotic Motion Phantom and 1DoF Motion Platform
+# Time synchronsied motion platform simulating tumour motion: 6DoF Robotic Motion Phantom reproducing internal motion and 1DoF Motion Platform simulating external surface motion

+A motion platform has been developed to reproduce internal-external motion to perform quality assurance tests for real-time image-guided radiotherapy systems.
+The aim of this project is to integrate the 1DoF vertical motion platform with 6DoF Robot Phantom to establish control of both robots under one software.
+The purpose of this goal is emulate tumour motion that is present during treatment such as breathing.

-The association of 6DoF and 1DoF application has been developed to perform quality assurance tests for real-time image-guided radiotherapy systems.
-The 6 DoF system consists of a six-axis robotic arm (Universal Robot, UR3), an acrylic phantom, a custom-base plate to mount the robotic phantom onto the treatment couch and a software application which controls the robotic phantom to reproduce the patient-measured tumor motion.
+The 6 DoF system consists of a six-axis robotic arm (Universal Robot, UR3 or UR16), an acrylic phantom, a custom-base plate to mount the robotic phantom onto the treatment couch and a software application which controls the robotic phantom to reproduce the patient-measured tumor motion.
 The [software](https://github.com/Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/main/Program%20Files/PhantomControl.sln) provides methods to implement the appropriate sequence of transformations to accurately reproduce the full range (6 DoF translational and rotational motion) and rate of patient-measured tumour motion using the robotically controlled phantom.
 The set-up and motion trace repeatability of the robotic system was evaluated against the Calypso system and was shown to provide sub-mm and sub-degree accuracy and precision in translational and rotational degrees of freedom respectively.
 The basis of moving the 1D motion platform is the linear actuator motor, that is driven by a microcontroller.
-The aim of this project is to integrate a 1DoF vertical motion platform with 6DoF Robot Phantom to establish control of both robots under one software.
-The purpose of this goal is emulate a patient's behavior that is present during treatment such as breathing, which can make it much harder to track and target the tumor.
-The 6DoF robot is used to mimic the internal motion of the tumor while the 1DoF platform is intended to use the data collected from surface/external tracers on the patient to model and replicate the external motion of the tumor.
-For more details, please see [this publication](https://doi.org/10.1088/1361-6560/ab1935).

 ## Key Features